-- building types.
-Further changes are also expected to update the evolving national policy context including considerable changes to the 2006 Building Regulations. - 19.4.
-This strategy encourages new development to be located and designed to optimise its carbon performance and supports the supply of decentralised, renewable and low carbon energy sources.
-Based on evidence available at the time, the now revoked Regional Spatial Strategy set a target to generate 10% of the region's energy from renewable sources by 2010 and 17% by 2020 (excluding offshore wind).
-To help cut water consumption from 150 litres per person per day, it also set targets for a 25% reduction in new development and 8% in existing development on 2006 rates. - 19.5.
-In support of national and regional guidance and targets, the Hertfordshire Climate Change Partnership (HCCP) was set up to bring together the County's key organisations.
-HCCP has also been made responsible for the delivery of the Hertfordshire Local Area Agreement which commits to a 9.1% cut in CO2 emissions (from a 2005 baseline) by 2011. - 19.6.
-The Council signed the Nottingham Declaration on Climate Change in 2007, and tackling climate change is a key priority of the Dacorum Sustainable Community Strategy.
-Improving the environmental performance of new development is a priority in the Council's Corporate Plan.
-The Council will also be preparing climate change adaptation strategies, in line with demonstrating performance in relation to a number of climate change National Indicators. - 19.7.
-The current energy performance of the borough has demonstrated that there is a need to make improvements to domestic energy consumption, the existing housing stock, new development, and renewable and decentralised energy for the built environment. - 19.8.
-The borough currently shows very good performance on the reduction of domestic energy consumption.
+- 18.5 In support of national and regional guidance and targets, the Hertfordshire Climate Change Partnership (HCCP) was set up to bring together the County's key organisations.
+HCCP has also been made responsible for the delivery of the Hertfordshire Local Area Agreement which commits to a 9.1% cut in CO2 emissions (from a 2005 baseline) by 2011. - 18.6 The Council signed the Nottingham Declaration on Climate Change in 2007, and tackling climate change is a key priority of the Dacorum Sustainable Community Strategy. - 18.7 The current energy performance of the borough has shown that there is a need to make improvements to domestic energy consumption, the existing housing stock, new development, and renewable and decentralised energy for the built environment. - 18.8 The borough currently shows very good performance on the reduction of domestic energy consumption.
 Over the 10 years from 1996, consumption has fallen by more than 20%, in line with targets.
 This has been achieved mainly through relatively cheap insulation and efficiency measures but it is estimated that more expensive measures will be needed from around 2015 onwards in order to maintain momentum.
 The borough has below South East region average annual per head domestic energy consumption gas consumption is 10% lower and electricity 13% lower (Low and Zero Carbon Study 2010).
-Consumption is also below most other regional averages in the country. - 19.9.
-Even though nearly 30% of carbon emissions arise from energy use in our homes, there are very few examples of private development in the borough that have been built to reduce these emissions through higher energy efficient standards above

-2006 Building Regulations Part L, such as the Code for Sustainable Homes or BREEAM7.

-- 19.10.
-There are also no significant examples of renewable energy generation in the borough, apart from a few small-scale wind turbines generating only a small amount of electricity. - 19.11.
-The approach to renewable energy will be guided by the Energy Hierarch (Figure 16).
-This expects carbon emission reductions to be delivered primarily through cost effective methods in new development.
-This will include improving the air-tightness of the building, before resorting to renewable energy technologies in order to meet the requirements for carbon emission reductions set out in Policy CS28.
+Consumption is also below most other regional averages in the country. - 18.9 Even though nearly 30% of carbon emissions arise from energy use in our homes, there are very few examples of private development in the borough that have been built to reduce these emissions through higher energy efficient standards above 2006 Building Regulations Part L, such as the Code for Sustainable Homes or BREEAM8. - 18.10 There are also no significant examples of renewable energy generation in the borough, apart from a few small-scale wind turbines generating only a small amount of electricity. - 18.11 The approach to renewable energy will be guided by the Energy Hierarch (Figure 16).
+This expects carbon emission reductions to be delivered primarily through energy efficiency performance improvements to the building fabric, ensuring that carbon emissions reductions are 'future-proofed' for the life of the development.
+This will include improving the air-tightness of the building before resorting to renewable energy technologies, in order to meet the requirements for carbon emission reductions set out in Policy CS28.